sayakbanerjee1999/sayakbanerjee1999/README.md

 -   💬 Feel free to reach me about anything, I am happy to help :smile:
 -   📬 How to reach me: [Let's get in touch!][linkedin]
 -   🧗 I try to: Explore new paths and push my limits
--   ⚡ Fun fact: I love connecting with different people and travelling:raised_hands:
+-   ⚡ Fun fact: I love connecting with different people and travelling :raised_hands:

 <br>